Alan Pardew: Sacked West Brom boss will struggle to return - Ian Wright

 'Players plotted against Pardew'

-Speaking on the same programme, former Chelsea striker Chris Sutton said Pardew had been let down by some of his senior players.
+Speaking on the same programme, former Chelsea striker Chris Sutton said Pardew had been let down by some of his senior players in what is one of the Premier League's most experienced squads.

 Pardew's exit comes six weeks after four of his players were accused of stealing a taxi during a training camp in Barcelona.